Aimee Garcia: Career

 She portrayed Maria on The WB's Greetings from Tucson, and appeared in the unaired pilot episode of Global Frequency.
 She had a role in the Disney Channel original movie Cadet Kelly (2002), and co-starred, as Lydia, alongside Anthony Anderson in The WB sitcom All About the Andersons.
 In 2006, she began appearing on the series George Lopez, playing Lopez's niece.

 Garcia starred alongside Jessica Simpson in the comedy-drama Major Movie Star (2008).
 She also played a supporting role in the movie D-War (2007) and narrated the Adam Sandler film Spanglish (2004).

 From 2009 to 2010, she was in the cast of the Peter Berg NBC medical drama Trauma, as EMT helicopter pilot Marisa Benez.

 Garcia spent three years on Showtime's Dexter as Jamie Batista, for which she was nominated for a SAG Award for Best Ensemble in Dramatic Television Series.

 She played Dr. Jae Kim in MGM's reboot film, RoboCop (2014).

 In 2016, Garcia was added to the main cast for the second season of the Fox television series Lucifer, playing LAPD forensic scientist Ella Lopez.
 In 2019, Garcia starred in the independent film El Chicano, receiving praise from The Hollywood Reporter for her performance's "vivid impression".

 In 2019, Garcia formed a writing partnership with former professional wrestler AJ Mendez.
 Their first project was the comic book series GLOW vs. The Babyface, based on the television series GLOW; the first of four issues was published by IDW Publishing in November 2019.
 In 2020, they created the production company Scrappy Heart Productions, dedicated to elevating diverse voices through storytelling.
 They went on to co-write the Dungeons & Dragons four-issue limited series At the Spine of the World; the first issue was published by IDW in November 2020.
 Alongside John Swetman, they co-wrote the screenplay for the 2022 Netflix film Blade of the 47 Ronin.

+From 2021 to 2023, she voiced Alex Gonzalez in the DreamWorks Peacock animated series Dragons: The Nine Realms.
+In 2022, she starred in Netflix movie Christmas with You with Freddie Prinze Jr.